imaginerio/omeka-s-docker/README.md

 Remarks:

 - images will be downloaded automatically from the Docker hub: mariadb:latest, phpmyadmin:latest, dodeeric/omeka-s:latest.
 - for the omeka-s container, /var/www/html/files (media files uploaded by the users) and /var/www/html/config/database.ini (configuration file with the credentials for the db) are put in a named volume and will survive the removal of the container.
-The mariadb container also put the data (omeka-s db in /var/lib/mysql) in a named volume.
+The mariadb container also puts the data (omeka-s db in /var/lib/mysql) in a named volume.
 Volumes are hosted in the host filesystem (/var/lib/docker/volumes).

 To stop the containers: